 1 client and a professional employer organization that provides for: 2 (a) The co-employment of covered employees; 3 (b) The allocation of employer rights and obligations between the client and the 4 professional employer organization with respect to the covered employees; 5 and 6 (c) The assumption of responsibilities required under Sections 1 to 11 of this 7 Act by the client and the professional employer organization.
-8 (8) "Professional employer organization" means any person engaged in the business 9 of providing professional employer services or conducting business as a staff 10 leasing company, registered staff leasing company, employee leasing company, 11 administrative employer, or other similar name.
-12 (9) The following shall not be considered to be a "professional employer 13 organization'': 14 (a) Persons providing temporary help services; 15 (b) Independent contractor arrangements by which a person assumes 16 responsibility for the product produced or service performed by such person 17 or the person's agents and retains and exercises primary direction and 18 control over the work performed by the individuals whose services are 19 supplied under such arrangements; and 20 (c) Arrangements wherein a person, whose principal business activity is not 21 entering into professional employer arrangements and which does not hold 22 itself out as a professional employer organization, shares employees with a 23 commonly owned company within the meaning of Section 414(b) and (c) of 24 the Internal Revenue Code of 1986, as amended.
+8 (9) (a) "Professional employer organization" means any person engaged in the 9 business of providing professional employer services or conducting business 10 as a staff leasing company, registered staff leasing company, employee 11 leasing company, administrative employer, or other similar name.
+12 (b) ''Professional employer organization'' does not mean: 13 1.
+Persons providing temporary help services; 14 2.
+Independent contractor arrangements by which a person assumes 15 responsibility for the product produced or service performed by the 16 person or the person's agents and retains and exercises primary 17 direction and control over the work performed by the individuals 18 whose services are supplied under these arrangements; and 19 3.
+Arrangements wherein a person, whose principal business activity is 20 not entering into professional employer arrangements and which does 21 not hold itself out as a professional employer organization, shares 22 employees with a commonly owned company within the meaning of 23 Section 414(b) and (c) of the Internal Revenue Code of 1986, as 24 amended.
 25 (10) "Professional employer services" means the service of entering into a co- 26 employment relationship under Sections 1 to 11 this Act in which all or a 27 majority of the employees providing services to a client or to a division or work

 1 unit of a client are covered employees.
 2 (11) "Registrant" means a professional employer organization registered under 3 Sections 1 to 11 this Act.
 4 (12) "Temporary help service" means services consisting of a person: 5 (a) Recruiting and hiring its own employees; 6 (b) Finding other organizations that need the services of those employees; 7 (c) Assigning those employees to perform work at or services for the other 8 organizations to support or supplement the other organizations' workforce, 9 or to provide assistance in special work situations, such as but not limited to 10 employee absences, skill shortages, seasonal workloads, or performing 11 special assignments or projects; and 12 (d) Customarily attempting to reassign the employees to other organizations 13 when they finish each assignment.
 14 →SECTION 3.
 A NEW SECTION OF KRS CHAPTER 336 IS CREATED TO 15 READ AS FOLLOWS: 16 (1) Nothing in any professional employer agreement, or in Sections 1 to 11 this Act, 17 shall: 18 (a) Affect, modify, or amend any collective bargaining agreement, or the rights 19 or obligations of any covered employee, client, or professional employer 20 organization, covered by the federal Railway Labor Act or the National 21 Labor Relations Act; 22 (b) Affect, modify, or amend any contractual relationship or restrictive 23 covenant between a covered employee and any client in effect at the time a 24 professional employer agreement becomes effective or any contractual 25 relationship or restrictive covenant that is entered into subsequently 26 between a client and a covered employee.
-A professional employer 27 organization shall have no responsibility or liability in connection with, or
+A professional employer 27 organization shall have no responsibility in connection with, or arising out